Home > Medicare Facts > Medicare Part A is Hospital Insurance

 Medicare Part A is Hospital Insurance

-Medicare Part A covers inpatient hospital care, skilled nursing facility care, hospice care, and home health care.
+Medicare Part A helps cover inpatient hospital care, some skilled nursing facility care, hospice care, and some home health care.

 Most people qualify for Premium-free Part A. However, Part A services may be subject to out-of-pocket costs copays, coinsurance, or deductibles.